prabogo/prabogo-install/README.md

 1. Clone the Prabogo repository
 2. Remove the .git directory to start fresh
 3. Replace the module name in go.mod
+4. Update import paths in all `.go` files to use the new project name
-4. Set up everything for your new project
+5. Set up everything for your new project

 ## Customization Options